 How to get a flat in London

-Renting is by far the most popular form of living in London.
+Renting is by far the most popular way to live in London.
 To rent an apartment or house, you’ll need a few documents to hand.

 -